cloudant/sync-android/doc/conflicts.md

 An obvious repercussion of being able to replicate documents about the place is that sometimes you might edit them in more than one place at the same time.
-When the databases containing these concurrent edits replicate, there needs to be some way to bring these divergent documents back together.
+When the databases containing these concurrent edits are replicated, there needs to be some way to bring these divergent documents back together.
 Cloudant's MVCC data-model is used to do this.
 This page describes how it works.